 Sandfire Resources (ASX: SFR)

-Sandfire is earning 70% of Great Western’s Yerrida North project.
+Sandfire Resources is earning 70% of Great Western’s Yerrida North project.
 The company is focussed on building a copper resource, but the project is believed prospective for other minerals including nickel.

 For further information, please refer to the Great Western entry.